sandy-onori/Project-Java-and-Web-Development-/README.md

 Now from the Command Prompt you need to change directory using the cd command and move inside the `myapp\node_modules` folder uploaded with this project.
 For example if you extracted the myapp folder on the desktop the command will be: `cd %userprofile%\Desktop\myapp\node_modules`

 Again from the Command Prompt run the command `npm install` to install all the dependencies listed in `package.json` file that inside the node_modules folder.
+If the installation is not successful, you can just extract the `node_modules.zip` file that will contain all the necessary files.

 ## Starting the servers and browser